A sisterhood forms to take down James Toback

 "I thought, 'we need to get together and tell our stories,'" Conn said.
 "Toback isn't as big as Weinstein and we are not as big as Rose McGowan, but our stories needed to be told."

-One of the people she reached was Danon, who says she followed Toback into a trailer hoping for a job.
+One of the people she reached was Danon, who met Toback on the set of a film for an audition in his trailer.
 Danon was inspired by the women speaking out against Weinstein.

 "I felt sick and traumatized, but I also felt hope and strength emanating from all the women who had stood up against him," she said in an email to CNN.